-The performer should organize the space, so that from a small part of the street or square, from the gray, boring asphalt, a stage appears.
-Ordinary pedestrians and onlookers would turn into his audience.
-He would become an artist for them.
+You, as a performer, should organize the space, so that from a small part of the street or square, from the gray, boring asphalt—a stage appears.
+Ordinary pedestrians and onlookers will turn into your audience.
+You will become an artist for them.

 The earnings of a street performer depend on this.
-That is, in other words, the street performer is not only an artist, but also the seller of his jokes and ideas.
-The street performer is not only for the audience who come to see him perform, but also for ordinary passersby.
+That is, in other words, the street performer is not only an artist but also the seller of his jokes and ideas.
+The street performer is not only for the audience who come to see him perform but also for the ordinary passersby.